turingschool/accelerated-mod-0/methods.md

 ## Vocabulary

-- argument
-- execute
-- explicit return
+- <span class="vocab">argument</span>
-- implicit return
+- <span class="vocab">execute</span>
+- <span class="vocab">explicit return</span>
-- method
+- <span class="vocab">implicit return</span>
-- parameter
+- <span class="vocab">method</span>
-- return
+- <span class="vocab">parameter</span>
-- variable
+- <span class="vocab">return</span>

 ## Methods

-A Method is a group of related instructions that achieves some purpose.
+A <span class="vocab">Method</span> is a package of instructions.
+Once a method is defined, it can be used as many times as needed.
 If you open up `irb` and run the following:

 ```ruby
 irb(main):001:0> "Hello World".upcase
 => "HELLO WORLD"
 ```

-You are calling the `upcase` method.
+This code calling the `upcase` method.
 It is a built-in String method whose job is to create a version of the String with all capital letters.

-One of the most important reasons we need methods is to **reuse** code.
+One of the most important reasons we need methods is to reuse code.
 Instead of rewriting all those lines of code for creating an upcased string, we simply call the `upcase` method.

 The example illustrates another key point: **methods run on objects**.
-In the example above, the upcase method is running on "Hello World", which is a String object.
+In the example above, the upcase method is running _on_ "Hello World", which is a String object.
 You can think of methods like they are messages to an object.
 The above code is like saying, “Hey String, give me an upcased version of yourself.”

 To recap the Key Points from this section:
 - We use methods so we can reuse code